Lord Byron: Deformed foot

-Scottish novelist John Galt felt his oversensitivity to the "innocent fault in his foot was unmanly and excessive" because the limp was "not greatly conspicuous".
+The Scottish novelist John Galt felt his oversensitivity to the "innocent fault in his foot was unmanly and excessive" because the limp was "not greatly conspicuous".
 He first met Byron on a voyage to Sardinia and did not realise he had any deficiency for several days, and still could not tell at first if the lameness was a temporary injury or not.
 At the time Galt met him he was an adult and had worked to develop "a mode of walking across a room by which it was scarcely at all perceptible".
 The motion of the ship at sea may also have helped to create a favourable first impression and hide any deficiencies in his gait, but Galt's biography is also described as being "rather well-meant than well-written", so Galt may be guilty of minimising a defect that was actually still noticeable.

 Physical appearance

 Byron's adult height was 5 ft 9 in, his weight fluctuating between 9.5 stone and 14 stone.
 He was renowned for his personal beauty, which he enhanced by wearing curl-papers in his hair at night.
-He was athletic, being a competent boxer and horse-rider and an excellent swimmer.
-He attended pugilistic tuition at the Bond Street rooms of former prizefighting champion 'Gentleman' John Jackson, whom Byron called 'the Emperor of Pugilism', and recorded these sparring sessions in his letters and journals.
+He was athletic, being a competent boxer, horse-rider and an excellent swimmer.
+He attended pugilistic tuition at the Bond Street rooms of the former prizefighting champion 'Gentleman' John Jackson, whom Byron called 'the Emperor of Pugilism', and recorded these sparring sessions in his letters and journals.

 Byron and other writers, such as his friend Hobhouse, described his eating habits in detail.
 At the time he entered Cambridge, he went on a strict diet to control his weight.
 He also exercised a great deal, and at that time wore a great many clothes to cause himself to perspire.
 For most of his life, he was a vegetarian and often lived for days on dry biscuits and white wine.
-Occasionally he would eat large helpings of meat and desserts, after which he would purge himself.
+Occasionally, he would eat large helpings of meat and desserts, after which he would purge himself.
 Although he is described by Galt and others as having a predilection for "violent" exercise, Hobhouse suggests that the pain in his deformed foot made physical activity difficult and that his weight problem was the result.

 Trelawny, who observed Byron's eating habits, noted that he lived on a diet of biscuits and soda water for days at a time and then would eat a "horrid mess of cold potatoes, rice, fish, or greens, deluged in vinegar, and gobble it up like a famished dog".